 Behavioral and Cognitive Neuroscience

-Focuses more specifically on natural science-oriented psychology courses and allows students to take limited approved non-psychology courses relevant to contemporary neuroscience.
-This specialization also requires more math and biology courses than General Psychology.
+Behavioral and Cognitive Neuroscience focuses more specifically on natural science-oriented psychology courses and allows students to take limited approved non-psychology courses relevant to contemporary neuroscience.
+This specialization also requires more math and biology courses than general psychology.

 Required Coursework